A Financial Poise column dedicated to exploring the who, what, where, when, why and how of fraud litigation.

 It was 4:00 AM when the police convoy rolled up on Country Crossing, a new electronic bingo house in Alabama.
 No fewer than 135 state police cars cascaded into the rural compound.
 In the aftermath, a group of NFL players—including big names like Ray Lewis and Fred Taylor—lost tens of millions of dollars.

 Can you agree to be defrauded?
-This may sound like an odd question, but, as we’ve seen in this space before, the law of business fraud can lead us into some odd places.
+This may sound like an odd question.
+But, in this space showed before, the law of business fraud can lead us into some odd places.
 It is no spoiler to say that the answer is “yes.”
 You can actually agree to be defrauded.
-Many courts, including Illinois (where […]
+Many courts, including Illinois (where I practice), […]

 Affinity fraud presents a different dynamic from consumer fraud or business fraud.
 Affinity fraudsters prey on their victims’ religious, cultural and ethnic identities.
 Their breach of trust is more severe, more personal.